raithorivera/amihan-app/README.md

 - Moon Landscape vectors provided by [Vecteezy](https://www.vecteezy.com/free-vector/moon-landscape).
 These vectors enhance the aesthetic of our application.
 - Weather widget design and UI icons sourced from [Vecteezy's Weather Widget Design](https://www.vecteezy.com/vector-art/8873897-weather-widget-design-ui-user-interface-icon-template), used for creating intuitive user interfaces.

 ##### Typography

 - The logo of Amihan uses the "Rasyideen" font, which is sourced from [DaFont](https://www.dafont.com/rasyideen.font?text=amihan).
 This font was chosen for its aesthetic and readability.

 ---

+#### Contributions

+Everyone is welcome to contribute to this project.
+Feel free to open an issue if you have question or found a bug.

+---

+#### License

+Licensed under the MIT License, Copyright © 2024

+See [LICENSE](LICENSE) for more information.

+---